rakhimov/scram/doc/scram_description.rst

 #.
 NOT :
     Output fault occurs if the input event does not occur.
+    This logic leads to non-coherent trees, for which non-occurrence or success of events may lead to occurrence of the main undesirable event.

 #.
 NULL/Pass-Through :
     Non-essential.
 Only one input is allowed.
-    Used in GUI apps to allow more description or alignment.
+    Used in applications with GUI to allow more description or alignment.

 #.
 NAND :
     NOT AND gate.
 Indicates that the output occurs when at least one of the input events is absent.
-This may lead to non-coherent trees, where non-occurance of an event causes the top event.
+This may lead to non-coherent trees, where non-occurrence of an event causes the top event.

 #.
 NOR :
     NOT OR gate.
 Indicates that the output occurs when all the input